raul23/equifax-data-breach/README.rst

   It remains unclear how the DOJ concluded that four members of the Chinese military were responsible, whether they were supposedly acting on their own or on state orders, or how it intends to bring them to a US court.

+Also `tom' guide`_ asked important questions about the DOJ `indictment`_ claiming that the four suspected Chinese hackers were backed by the PLA:

+  It is not clear whether the four individuals are civilians working for the PLA or active-duty members of the Chinese military.
+No military ranks were given for any of the defendants in the indictment, but the four were said to be members of the PLA's 54th Research Institute.
+(Update: A `wanted poster put up online by the FBI`_ shows photos allegedly of Wu and Xu wearing military uniforms.)

 The following news articles